julienrbrt/woningfinder/docs/architecture.md

 - _[WoningFinder](../cmd/woningfinder-api)_, is serving the different handlers, it serves as API for WoningFinder.nl frontend so the user can register, login to a housing corporation and manage their housing preferences.
 - _[HousingFinder](../cmd/housing-finder)_, is used to query all the offers of the housing corporation.
 It connects them all and query them at the right time and sends its data to redis pub/sub.
-- _[HousingMatcher](../cmd/housing-matcher)_, is trigged by _HousingFinder_ via a messaging broker (redis pub/sub).
+- _[HousingMatcher](../cmd/housing-matcher)_, is triggered by _HousingFinder_ via a messaging broker (redis pub/sub).
 It will match the new offers to the customer search option and react it.
+- _[PaymentValidator](../cmd/payment-validator)_, is triggered by a webhook and read from a messaging broker (redis pub/sub).
+It will validate that an user has paid in WoningFinder database.

 There is as well small tools that are run for special reasons: